 Financial companies are non-banking institutions that offer loans, and other types of financing, to the general public.
 There are financial institutions that provide personal funding, while others offer commercial financing.
 Some of them might ask for collateral to approve a loan.

-These financial companies are not considered banks and nor are they subject to stringent banking regulations that might limit them.
+These financial companies are not considered banks, nor are they subject to stringent banking regulations that might limit them.
 Because of this, they may typically charge lower interest rates than other lending institutions.

 Some banks can’t offer you what these financial companies can, such as quick loan disbursement or special services.
-This is the reason why financial companies might be an excellent fit for any small business that is looking to grow and remain competitive.
+This is why financial companies might be an excellent fit for any small business looking to grow and remain competitive.

 What do financial companies do?